-Impact Assessment April 2020 (with addendum, November 2020)
+Impact Assessment April 2020

 Conducted by North East Lincolnshire Clinical Commissioning Group on behalf of North East Lincolnshire Council

 1. Introduction

 Access to social care is means tested.
 How much each individual contributes to the costs of their care depends on a financial assessment.
 Councils have some discretion regarding how they apply the complex charging and financial assessment rules set out within the Care Act 2014.